fl101/awardfares-blog/_posts/2024-01-12-sas-eurobonus-conscious-traveler.md

 ## The Genesis of EuroBonus Conscious Traveler

+SAS, the Scandinavian airline, has been actively working towards a more sustainable future for the aviation industry for over a decade.
+Here are some of their key achievements:

+* **25% emissions reduction by 2025**: SAS has set an ambitious target of reducing its CO2 emissions by 25% by 2025, compared to 2005 levels.
+This is a significant goal, considering the challenges of reducing emissions in the aviation sector.
+* **Modern and fuel-efficient aircraft**: SAS is investing in a fleet of modern and fuel-efficient aircraft, such as the Airbus A350 and A320neo.
+These aircraft are significantly more fuel-efficient than older models, helping to reduce emissions.
+* **Sustainable aviation fuels (SAFs)**: SAS is actively using SAFs, which are made from renewable sources such as biomass and waste.
+While SAFs are currently more expensive than traditional jet fuel, their use can significantly reduce emissions.
+* **Waste reduction and recycling**: In 2022, they diverted 68.3% of operational waste and a staggering 99.9% of construction waste from landfills globally.
+* **Renewable energy**: SAS is investing in renewable energy sources, such as solar and wind power.
+They generated 3.4 million kWh of clean, renewable energy from rooftop and ground-mounted solar systems in 2022.
+* **Sustainable products and services**: SAS is offering more sustainable options to its customers, such as carbon-offsetting programs and eco-friendly meal choices.
+* **Community engagement**: SAS is actively engaged in various sustainability initiatives, such as supporting research into new technologies and working with communities to reduce their environmental impact.

-SAS, known for its innovative approaches in the aviation sector, recognized the growing concern among its passengers about the environmental impact of air travel.
-The EuroBonus program, initially a loyalty scheme, has evolved into a platform that encourages and rewards sustainable travel choices.
-This transformation aligns with SAS's broader goal of reducing its carbon footprint and promoting eco-friendly travel habits.
+Now the EuroBonus program, initially a loyalty scheme, has evolved into a platform that encourages and rewards sustainable travel choices.

 ## How The Program Works